teksi/district_heating/datamodel/README.md

-Here come the datamodel files for this module
+Here come the datamodel files for the module TEKSI Distance heating